ashokrakoti/Java-interview-practise/README.md

 # Java-interview-practise
-contains the java interview proactise as of 2025 aug.
+contains the java interview practise as of 2025 aug.